frostney/react-app-starterkit/README.md

 3. `npm start` starts the development server (with hot module reloading and those kind of things...)
 4. `npm run build` does a minified build of everything.

+### Deployment
+Deployment for Github Pages and Gitlab Pages is integrated.

+- Github Pages: Type `npm deploy` to deploy to Github Pages.
+- Gitlab Pages: Gitlab CI will automatically pick up the `.gitlab-ci.yml` file and deploy once it creates a successful build

+Caveats with Gitlab Pages: For some reason, some node modules won't install with Gitlab CI, particularly `husky` and `phantomjs-prebuilt`.

 ### Conventions

 ##### Filenames